cs1302uga/cs1302-tutorials/visibility/visibility.md

 Most of the static methods in the diagram are declared with public visibility, however, the two-parameter overload for `Math.sqrt` is noted as having package private visibility.
-Within the `Math` class, the `sqrt` methods might look something like this:
+In this case, the programmer realized that the two-parameter `sqrt` method might be complicated for users, so they made a concious decision to limits its visibility to the package level.
+At the same time, they provided an easier to use `sqrt` method that is publicly visible.
+Within the `Math` class, the two `sqrt` methods might look something like this (**do not neccesarily concern yourself with Euler's method; instead keep in mind that the package private `sqrt` method is not suitable for public access**):

 ```java
 /**